Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Experiments

 Similar to the results on the FFHQ dataset, our method consistently achieves either the top or second-best performance on the ImageNet dataset across various inverse problems, as shown in Table \ref{tab:results_linear_imgnet_psnrssimlpips}.
 For Gaussian deblurring, our method surpasses all others in PSNR, FID, and LPIPS.
 In motion deblurring, CoDPS demonstrates superior perceptual quality.
 In image super-resolution, our method achieves the second-best performance across all metrics.
 For random image inpainting, our method is competitive with DPS and outperforms other methods, as shown in Table \ref{tab:results_linear_imgnet_inpaint}.
 We provide sample outputs in Appendix \ref{subsec:apdx_add_figs}.

-We designed an additional noiseless experiment to compare our method with the closely related $\Pi$GDM method, and we report the results in Table \ref{tab:imgnet_pgdm_codps}.
-From the noisy experiments, we observed that $\Pi$GDM did not perform well.
-As a result, we designed an experiment that closely matches the setup in the original paper.
+{We designed an additional noiseless experiment to compare our method with $\Pi$GDM and DDNM}, and we report the results in Table \ref{tab:imgnet_pgdm_codps}.
+From the noisy experiments, we observed that both {methods $\Pi$GDM, RED-DIFF and DDNM+} did not perform well.
+As a result, we designed an experiment that closely matches the setup in the original papers.
 We used the ImageNet dataset on three tasks: super-resolution, motion deblurring, and Gaussian deblurring.
-Our method outperformed $\Pi$GDM by a large margin in the Gaussian deblurring experiment, while $\Pi$GDM had the upper hand in the super-resolution experiment.
-For motion deblurring, our method achieved the best metrics in terms of SSIM, FID, and LPIPS, while $\Pi$GDM achieved the best PSNR scores.
-Overall, our method produced consistent and improved results in both noiseless and noisy problems.
+We have also included RED-Diff in this evaluation.
+Our method outperformed all competing methods in the Gaussian deblurring experiment, while competing methods performed better in the super-resolution experiment.
+For motion deblurring, our method achieved the best metrics in terms of SSIM, FID, and LPIPS, while $\Pi$GDM achieved the best PSNR scores. {We did not include motion deblurring results because the current implementation of DDNM does not support it.} Overall, our method produced consistent and improved results in both noiseless and noisy problems.

-\textbf{Algorithm efficiency.} Our method is both memory and space efficient compared to related methods such as DPS and $\Pi$GDM.
-As both these methods need to compute gradients through the diffusion networks, which can increase the cost per NFE by a factor of $2$-$3$ as discussed in \cite{song2022pseudoinverse}.
-We report the average wall-clock time per image in seconds in Table \ref{tab:imgnet_pgdm_codps}.
-For the same NFE, our method on average is approximately $2\times$ faster.
+\textbf{Algorithm efficiency.} Our method is both memory and time efficient compared to related methods such as DPS and $\Pi$GDM.
+Both these methods need to compute gradients through the diffusion networks, which can increase the cost per NFE by a factor of $2$-$3$ as discussed in \cite{song2022pseudoinverse}.
+In Table \ref{tab:performance_comp}, we report the average wall-clock time per image in seconds and the peak GPU memory requirement during inference for each method.
+For a consistent NFE of 1000, our method, CoDPS, is approximately $2\times$ faster on average compared to DPS, achieving a wall-clock time of 42.7 seconds per image.
+Additionally, CoDPS shows competitive memory efficiency to DDS, DiffPIR, DMPS and {ReSample}, requiring only 4.73 GB of GPU memory. {However, the runtime of ReSample is substantially worse compared to our method.
+ReSample uses a latent diffusion-based model, where the latent image size is 64.
+This provides some advantage in terms of computation, as the diffusion process occurs over a smaller size ($64\times 64$) compared to the pixel space ($256\times 256$).
+However, the decoding and ReSampling stages can be computationally expensive, which resulted in a significantly longer runtime compared to our method.} Similar to DMPS and DDS, our method avoids gradient computations through the diffusion networks, leading to improved memory efficiency.
+Moreover, CoDPS significantly outperforms both DPS and $\Pi$GDM in memory efficiency.
+These findings show the effectiveness of CoDPS in optimizing computational resources and make it suitable for resource constrained settings.